obulpathi/paaspy/README.md

-# passpy
+# PaaSPy

-Platform-As-A-Service for Data Science with Python
+Platform as a Service for Data Science with Python